bruhmomentooo/startup/README.md

 [My Notes](notes.md)

-This will be my startup description in the future!
+Task tracker is built for those who often forget tasks or activities that need to be fulfilled or for the sake of remembering when that activity was performed.
+It will keep track of those dates that tasks have been completed for future reference and to provide a frequency of how often a task is performed.

 ## 🚀 Specification Deliverable

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

-- [ ] Proper use of Markdown
+- [x] Proper use of Markdown
 - [x] A concise and compelling elevator pitch
 - [ ] Description of key features
 - [ ] Description of how you will use each technology